 The Joe Rogan experience

-There are so many podcasts that exist now, but one of the most famous ones is American comedian, actor, sports commentator, martial artist, and television host Joe Rogan.
-The Joe Rogan Experience was launched on December 24th, 2009, and by 2015, it was one of the world’s most popular podcasts receiving millions of views per episode.
+There are so many podcasts now, but one of the most famous ones is American comedian, actor, sports commentator, martial artist, and television host Joe Rogan.
+The Joe Rogan Experience was launched on December 24th, 2009, and by 2015.
+It was one of the world’s most popular podcasts receiving millions of views per episode.

 The question is: how did it become so popular?